 Make it a habit to only buy what you need.
 If you must buy something you don’t really need but would like to have it, make sure it is something you ABSOLUTELY love or can add meaning to your home.
 But try to keep what you bring in at a limit.
 Bringing in more than you have room for will only create an atmosphere for disorganization, clutter, and chaos.
-Leave room to breathe and enjoy fee spaces in your home.
-This one may be easier said than done but just do your best.
+Leave room to breathe and enjoy freed up spaces in your home.
+This one may be easier said than done but just do your best at it.

 8).
 Get your family involved.

 If you do not live alone, you will need to get your family on board with keeping things organized.
 Let them know where stuff go.
 While it may be obvious to all members that clothes go in the closet or plates stay in the kitchen they may not know that the small basket you put on the entryway table is for putting smaller nick-nacks.
 Let them know where you expect them to put things.
 Label the locations if you must.